fmquaglia/principia-agentica/patterns/01_prompt_chaining/README.md

 just install
 ```

-This performs an editable install so you can import patterns.* directly.
+This performs an editable installation so you can import patterns.* directly.

 ### 2) Quick demo (Python one-liner)

 From the project root, run:

 ```
-python -c "from patterns.01_prompt_chaining.langgraph_impl import build_app; app = build_app(); print(app.invoke({ 'ticket': 'Customer reported a login bug yesterday.
+python -c "from patterns.prompt_chaining import build_app; app = build_app(); print(app.invoke({ 'ticket': 'Customer reported a login bug yesterday.
 We shipped a fix overnight.
 User confirmed it\'s resolved and thanked the team.' }))"
 ```

 You should see a dictionary output with keys: summary, sentiment, and for positive sentiment, tweet (<= 280 chars).